 - Check the Performance report first

-It's completely free — there's no excuse not to have it set up.
+It's completely free, so there's really no excuse not to have it running.

 Google Analytics 4: Understanding Your Visitors

-- Organic traffic channel — filter by 'Organic Search' to isolate SEO traffic from direct visits and social
+- Organic traffic channel: filter by 'Organic Search' to separate SEO traffic from direct visits and social

 Tracking Local SEO: Your Google Business Profile

-For trades businesses, local SEO performance — especially your Google Business Profile — is just as important as your website rankings.
+For trades businesses, local SEO, and your Google Business Profile in particular, matters just as much as your website rankings.

 From your GBP dashboard you can track:

-- Phone calls — direct calls initiated from your listing
+- Phone calls: direct calls started from your listing

-- Review count and rating — monitor volume, average score, and response rate
+- Review count and rating: keep an eye on volume, average score, and response rate

-For businesses actively targeting local SEO across a wider service area, tools like Semrush or Ahrefs offer full-suite tracking — but these are overkill for most trades businesses starting out.
+If you're targeting local SEO across a wider service area, tools like Semrush or Ahrefs offer full-suite tracking, but they're overkill for most trades businesses starting out.

 What Good SEO Progress Actually Looks Like

 SEO is not instant.
-Understanding realistic timelines helps you know whether you're on track or something's wrong.
+Knowing the realistic timeline helps you tell whether you're on track or something's actually wrong.

-Red flag: If after 6 months you see zero movement in rankings or traffic, something needs investigating — content, technical issues, or targeting.
-The answer isn't to stop; it's to diagnose.
+Red flag: If after six months you're seeing zero movement in rankings or traffic, something needs investigating: content, technical issues, or who you're targeting.
+The answer isn't to stop.
+It's to work out why.

 Your SEO Tracking Toolkit